John Oliver Discusses Trump's Defense Strategy On 'Last Week Tonight'

 President Trump, however, publicly denied the recent rumors that he is concerned about his son’s legal bearing in a tweet on Sunday, in which he ended up admitting, “This was a meeting to get information on an opponent, totally legal and done all the time in politics – and it went nowhere.
 I did not know about it!”

-Stunned by Trump’s blatant admission that the Trump Tower meeting was not, in fact, about Russian adoption, but was rather about getting leverage on a political opponent from a foreign entity, Oliver responded, “There’s so much wrong there.”
+Stunned by Trump’s blatant admission that the Trump Tower meeting was not, in fact, about Russian adoption but was rather about getting leverage on a political opponent from a foreign entity, Oliver responded, “There’s so much wrong there.”

 “From the fact that it undermines the excuse he supposedly dictated that this meeting was about Russian adoptions, to claiming he didn’t know about it and, if he did nothing, happened,” he continued.